Linaro/lava/doc/v2/writing-tests.rst

 Progress bars, in general, are a particular problem.
 Instead of overwriting a single line of output, every iteration of the bar creates a complete new line over the serial connection and in the logs.
-Wherever possible, disable the progress bar behaviour of all operations.
+Wherever possible, disable the progress bar behavior of all operations.

 * **apt** - When calling ``apt update`` or ``apt-get update``, **always** use the ``-q`` option to avoid filling the log file with repeated progress output